jlperona-teaching/ecs154a-ssii18/outlines/README.md

 # Lecture Outlines

-Lecture outlines will be posted before each class (probably by 4 AM the day of).
+Lecture outlines will be posted before each class (probably by 04:00 the day of).
 Unlike the lecture notes, one file will be uploaded for each day of class.

 The lecture outlines will be outlines, so they'll contain the headings of what I plan on talking about.